‘Why this sudden restlessness, this confusion?’ asked C.P. Cavafy in his poem ‘Waiting for the Barbarians’:

 All through your and my life the Labour party have been at the gates of Downing Street, and often enough stormed them, only to be beaten back at a subsequent election.
 What might happen to the Conservative party if those barbarians disappear?

-Tories will at first rejoice.
+At first, Tories rejoiced at the Labour leadership election.
 The barbarians are fighting among themselves and no longer threaten us!
 Hurrah!
 And it is true that a Labour civil war or even disintegration would guarantee the Conservatives’ return to office in 2020.
 Shall I, then, live (d.v.) under a Tory prime minister until I’m at least 75?

 There are reasons to doubt it.
 At our peril do we underestimate the way Labour’s shadow lurking in the wings has bound Conservatives together.
 No internal gravitational pull by any one uniting ideal keeps our always-troubled Tory marriage alive: it’s fear of what lies outside our walls that achieves this.